gozer/orchestrator-agent/README.md

 **orchestrator-agent** is a sub-project of [orchestrator](https://github.com/github/orchestrator).
 It is a service that runs on MySQL hosts and communicates with *orchestrator*.

-**orchestrator-agent** is capable of proving operating system, file system and LVM information to *orchestrator*, as well as invoke certain commands and scripts.
+**orchestrator-agent** is capable of providing operating system, file system and LVM information to *orchestrator*, as well as invoke certain commands and scripts.

 The primary drive for developing **orchestrator-agent** was [Outbrain](https://github.com/outbrain)'s need for a controlled